danieljnilson/saltywork/README.md

 saltywork
 =========

-c\Code repo for LLNL&amp;UC Davis collaboration into Haloarchaea
+c\Code repo for UC Davis collaboration into Haloarchaea